Iosefin Synagogue: History

 In the courtyard of the synagogue there were a cheder (kindergarten), a mikveh (ritual bath) and a shechita slaughterhouse.
 The Orthodox primary school, established in 1918, moved ten years later to a new building at the end of the courtyard.
 The marble plaque inside the synagogue commemorates the construction of the school in 1928, honoring the names of those who contributed: First Rabbi Bernát Schück, Community President Jakab Rothbart, architects Arnold Merbl and Jakab Klein and others.

 At present, the Iosefin Synagogue is used on Friday evenings, Saturday mornings and High Holidays.

+Architecture

+The temple is articulated on two levels and is characterized by a pronounced horizontal development rather than vertical emphasis, distinguishing it from the synagogues in Fabric and Cetate.
+The synagogue in Iosefin features a substantial yet relatively low ground floor, surmounted by an upper level distinguished by windows of varying shapes and dimensions.